 Stems thicker than 5 mm should not be collected, and the lower parts of the plant should be left alone, so it regrows.

 The herb is dried at a temperature up to 35 ° C and then stored in sealed containers that offer good protection from light and moisture.

-The herb has a slightly aromatic fragrance and a spice-like, bitter taste and can be used in the form of extracts (herbal tea), tablets, capsules, liquid extracts and tinctures.
+The herb has a slightly aromatic fragrance and a spice-like, bitter taste and can be used in the form of extracts (herbal tea), tablets, capsules, liquid extracts, and tinctures.

 Dosage and Administration

-Traditionally, agrimony tea is made of the dried leaves or a powder, using one teaspoon to one cup of boiling water and simmering for five minutes before drinking.
+Traditionally, agrimony tea is made of the dried leaves or powder, using one teaspoon to one cup of boiling water and simmering for five minutes before drinking.

 Germany’s Commission E has approved agrimony tea for controlling diarrhea and the cooled tea as a throat gargle to lessen inflammation and sore throat pain.